premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 <blockquote>

-**Code Level**: Using try , catch and finally blocks handling the exceptions
+**Code Level**: Using try, catch and finally blocks to handle the exceptions

 ```C#